 Compensation paid to students hired by the University is subject to the Student Employment Policy, available on the Student Employment web page.

 This Policy includes the standards for the approval, payment, and tax reporting of additional pay provided to an employee in connection with an increase in responsibility or other compensatory activity.
 The Policy conforms to the Fair Labor Standards Act (FLSA) and the Internal Revenue Code and applicable Treasury Regulations.

 Who Should Read this Policy

-Any employee who receives additional pay under this Policy; the members of the Leadership Team, as well as supervisors and Business Managers who administer or authorize the payment of additional pay.
+Any employee who receives additional pay under this Policy; the members of the Leadership Team, as well as supervisors and Business Officers who administer or authorize the payment of additional pay.

 An employee’s eligibility to receive additional pay from the University may be dependent on their status as an exempt or non-exempt employee under the FLSA and whether the individual’s position is covered under a collective bargaining agreement.

 The following assignments, duties, and activities are eligible for the payment of additional pay, subject to the availability of funds: